zuzuleinen/consistent-hashing/README.md

 When `R > 1` a key will be saved in `R` matchedHosts nodes instead of just one.
 In our example `len(matchedHosts) == 2`.

-When `R` is bigger than the number of primary hosts, it will be capped to nr. of primary hosts.
+If `R` is bigger than the number of primary hosts, it will be capped to no. of primary hosts.

 ### Customize hash function